mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

 ### Grasshopper Previews

 Grasshopper calls the components and parameters on the canvas to draw previews and follows the drawing settings and mode that is stored in the document.
-You can changes the mode and settings for each document from the Grasshopper UI.
+You can change the mode and settings for each document from the Grasshopper UI.
 Component previews are also configurable, and there is a *Custom Preview* component available as well.

 This means that you can customize how your Grasshopper definition previews the geometry it is working with.
 When running a published command that embeds a Grasshopper definition, previews are drawn in Rhino viewport, in the same way as Grasshopper UI would draw the previews, while command is asking for inputs.